near/docs/docs/2.build/2.smart-contracts/testing/integration-test.md

 ## Snippet I: Testing Hello NEAR

 Lets take a look at the test of our [Quickstart Project](../quickstart.md) [👋 Hello NEAR](https://github.com/near-examples/hello-near-examples), where we deploy the contract on an account and test it correctly retrieves and sets the greeting.
+Here local `sandbox` is used.

 <CodeTabs>
   <Language value="js" language="js">